vincentt14/vincentt14/README.md

 ### Hi! 👋 I'm Vincent.

-An informatics student that likes to design and build websites which focuses on front-end.
+An informatics student that likes to build websites which focuses on front-end.
 And also someone who has a high motivation and passion in the studies of making interesting websites.

 I'm currently active in contributing Studi Independent as Student at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to learn Front-End Web and React Courses.